 Create a safety plan if needed.

-If there was any abuse in the marriage, the first and very important step is to create a safety plan.
-Download a simple fill in one here.
+If there was any abuse in the marriage, the most important first step for divorce is to create a safety plan.
+Download a simple fill-in one here.

 Include money safety in your plan.
 Take time to determine if the need should arrive to leave quickly; do you have sufficient access to money that your abuser cannot cut off?

 If your credit cards and all cash money is in his name or is shared with him, you may want to start some financial accounts of your own.
 Consider opening a credit card and bank account in your name.
 Start doing some side work and stashing away a little cash so that you know in an emergency you won’t be left without access to any money.

 Start with your accounts that hold your sensitive information such as credit cards, bank accounts, systems for your job, retirement accounts, and anything else with important information or assets.

 Be sure to also change your pin numbers and secret words with your banking institutions in case your spouse tries to call in to make changes or remove money.

 Make sure you have a copy of anything important.
 This is a great checklist created by Fidelity.

 Print it out or find and make copies of as many of these important documents as you can find.
 It may take some detective work at first, especially if you haven’t been the one in charge of finances and important documents during your marriage.